BUDDHA'S FIRST NOBLE TRUTH

 In Buddha's time, the word Dukkha was used to describe when a wheel was not turning smoothly on its axle.

-The new invention of continuous rotary motion – the potter's wheel and the spoked wooden cartwheel – dates from around 2,000 B.C.
+The invention of continuous rotary motion – the potter's wheel, spinning wheel, and the wooden cartwheel – dates from around 3,000 B.C.
 By Buddha's time in 500 B.C., the spoked cartwheel had led to a cultural revolution.

 But ancient wooden wheels often squeaked, snagged, grinded and wobbled, and the hub needed constant maintenance in order to run smoothly.
 Dukkha described when the turning of a wheel was problematic.

-There is another symbolism to the old-fashioned cartwheel which would have been obvious to anyone living in those days : the hard wheels on the soft dirt roads made tracks, habitual ruts, karmic ruts.
+There is one other fascinating message hidden in the symbolism of the old-fashioned cartwheel, it would have been obvious to anyone living in those days : the hard wheels on the soft dirt roads made tracks, habitual ruts, karmic ruts.

 But for Buddha, this was not a question of semantics and the literal meaning of the word Dukkha.
 In those days everyone knew what Dukkha meant.
 Buddha's question was what is the problem with life's wheel?
-What is not running smoothly?
+What is going wrong?